rsksmart/rif-relay-contracts/Readme.md

 #### Adding new files

-You always can add new solidity files inside the contracts folder at the root of this repository, but note that:
+New solidity files can be added inside the contracts folder at the root of this repository, but note that:

-1. Make sure that `postinstall` scripts are enabled in the `package.json` file.
+1. You must make sure that `postinstall` scripts are enabled in the `package.json` file.
 These are disabled by default due to distribution issues (which will be solved in the future).
 2. If your new file is not meant to be used outside this repository (internal contract or contract that will not be manually instantiated) then you don't need to worry about anything else than just making solidity compile using `npm run compile` and making the linter work running `npm run lint:sol`.
 3. If your file is a contract that needs to be manually instantiated or referenced from outside this project, you'll also need to run `npm run compile` and `npm run lint:sol`.
 If everything goes well, go to the `index.ts` file at the root of this project and add those new contracts/interfaces to the import/export declarations:
 ```typescript